The Private People list identifies all of the living and confidential people who are in your private tree (your "FamilySearch tree").

 Living people

-When you add a living person to Family Tree, that person is added to the Private People list to protect their privacy.
+When you add a living person to your private tree, that person is added to the Private People list.
 Living people also show up on this list if their information was merged from Ancestral File.

 Confidential people